Fun Facts, Observations and Quotes

 Ribisi: “Cynthia was supposed to have a huge crush on Tony, but in real life, I just didn’t.
 When it came down to shooting, Rick was like, ‘I need to find another guy for Cynthia.
 Maybe Wooderson?’
 I thought, ‘Oh, this is genius.’
 He’s everything she’s against.
 She’s this girl with a future, kind of preachy, and suddenly she’s into this guy who only likes high school chicks.
 She’s so smitten she can’t speak.”

 Lee Daniel, Director of Photography on many Linklater movies, came up with the idea for the FAH-Q on O’Bannion’s paddle.
 Lee was also a focal point of the tension between Linklater’s Austin crew and the Universal people.
 To this day, Producer James Jacks feels that Daniel was lucky to get the job and that if it had been up to him he would’ve hired someone more experienced.
 But then admits, “maybe the film would have lost its energy.”
-Uh, yeah, I think so.
+Uh, yeah, I think so, it would've lost a lot.

 Affleck had to be convinced to play the part of O’Bannion.
 “It was the bad guy part.
 I didn’t want to play the bad guy.
 But I figured I’d do it anyway.”